 - Thermal lagging - Pipe insulation

-2. Non-Friable Asbestos: Non-friable asbestos is referred to asbestos containing material in which asbestos fibers are tightly packed or closely bonded.
-Since non-friable asbestos containing materials are resistant to damage or abrasion they pose considerably less risk to health than friable asbestos does.
+2. Non-Friable Asbestos: Non-friable asbestos refers to asbestos-containing material in which asbestos fibers are tightly packed or closely bonded.
+Since non-friable asbestos-containing materials are resistant to damage or abrasion they pose considerably less risk to health than friable asbestos does.
 They contain up to 15 percent of asbestos.
 These materials are most commonly found in households, some of them are:>

 - Vinyl floor tiles